mattcorr/resume/matt-corr-resume.md

-# Matthew Corr - Senior Consultant
+# Matthew Corr - Solution Specialist - DevOps

 Throughout his career, Matt has demonstrated a high level of proficiency in two roles: Developer and DevOps Engineer.
 As a developer, Matt has extensive experience building Microsoft Integration solutions utilising BizTalk Server and Service Fabric.
 He is well known for his methodical approach and for his excellent documentation and diagrams.